Apr 2022 - Nov 2022

 My Role

-I was one of three designers on the project, working alongside a design lead and a senior UX/UI designer.
+One of three designers, working alongside a design lead and a senior UX/UI designer

-My responsibilities covered the full span of the build: auditing the existing system, researching best-in-class design systems, rebuilding from foundational tokens upward, and constructing the component library through to page-level templates.
-Developers also underwent accessibility training and this opportunity allows us to become WCAG AA compliant.
+My part covered the full span of the build: auditing the existing system, researching best-in-class design systems, rebuilding from foundational tokens up, and constructing the component library through to page-level templates.
+The developers went through accessibility training too, so the whole team could get to WCAG AA (the standard for accessible contrast and interaction) rather than leaving it to design alone.

 Problem

-The audit told a clear story.
-EonX's websites were being held together by design decisions made at different times, by different people, without a shared framework.
-The result was a system that was inconsistent, inaccessible, and genuinely painful to work with.
+The websites were held together by decisions made at different times, by different people, with no shared framework that was difficult to scale for a white label product.
+The result was inconsistent, inaccessible, and painful to work with.

 Accessibility failures with legal exposure

-The live product did not meet WCAG AA standards.
-Colour contrast failures were widespread - buttons, text, and interactive elements across multiple sites were failing basic legibility thresholds.
-For the commercial product handling financial data, this wasn't just a design quality issue - it was a compliance and legal risk.
+The live product didn't meet WCAG AA.
+Colour contrast failures were everywhere: buttons, text, and interactive elements across multiple sites failing basic legibility.
+For a commercial product handling financial data, that's a compliance and legal risk that goes well past design.

 Visual inconsistency at every level

-The design files showed the hallmarks of accumulated design debt: icon line weights that varied within the same page, icon sizes that skipped major intervals, buttons that changed shape between desktop and mobile, and a general incoherence that made the product feel unpolished and untrustworthy.
+The design files had the hallmarks of accumulated debt: icon line weights that varied within the same page, icon sizes that skipped major intervals, buttons that changed shape between desktop and mobile.
+It made the product feel unpolished and untrustworthy.

 No shared source of truth

-Design assets were scattered across multiple files with no clear canonical version.
-When starting a new project, the team would rebuild prototyped components from scratch each time.
-There was no reliable reference point - for designers or developers.
+Design assets were scattered across files with no canonical version.
+Starting a new project meant rebuilding prototyped components from scratch, with no reliable reference for designers or developers.

 No rebranding capability for white-label clients

-EonX's core product was a white-label suite - an employee benefits portal, a bulletin board, and a communications site - licensed to client organisations who expected it to reflect their own brand.
-The existing design system had no mechanism to support this.
-Every new client rebrand meant manually reworking components and styles from scratch, creating significant overhead and making the process difficult to scale.
+The core product was a white-label suite (an employee benefits portal, a bulletin board, and a communications site) licensed to client organisations who expected it to carry their own brand.
+The system had no way to support that.
+Every new client rebrand meant manually reworking components and styles from scratch, which was slow and didn't scale.

 Goals

-Resolve all WCAG AA accessibility failures across the suite of websites
+Clear every WCAG AA failure across the suite of websites

-Consolidate all design decisions into a single, well-organised file that serves as a source of truth for both design and development
+Consolidate all design decisions into one well-organised file that works as a source of truth for design and development

-Dramatically increase prototyping productivity by building pre-prototyped, reusable components
+Push prototyping productivity up sharply with pre-prototyped, reusable components

-Build rebranding capability into the system's tokenised component architecture, so EonX's white-label suite could be reskinned per client without rebuilding components each time
+Build rebranding into the tokenised component architecture, so the white-label suite could be reskinned per client without rebuilding components each time

 Process